wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 **AWESOME FEATURES of 59sec LITE**

-* Connects your site to your sales agents mobile devices ([iOS](https://itunes.apple.com/us/app/59sec/id851174210?mt=8), [Android](https://play.google.com/store/apps/details?id=com.kuantero.fiftyninesec) and soon, Windows).
+* Connects your site to your sales agents mobile devices ([iOS](https://itunes.apple.com/us/app/59sec/id851174210?mt=8), [Android](https://play.google.com/store/apps/details?id=com.kuantero.fiftyninesec) and Windows).
 * Sends push notifications to your sales agents when a new lead is generated.
 You'll here a cool cash register sound each time you have a new lead
 [youtube http://www.youtube.com/watch?v=XiLgtL4ZB2M]
 * Reminders that you're wasting money: after 10 and 30 minutes since lead generation moment.
 Also boss notifications.
 In sales, speed is crucial!